 Namche Bazaar to Lukla(2,840m/9,315ft)

-We start our trek to Namche Bazaar today on a rough landscape.
+We start our trek from Namche Bazaar today on a rough landscape.
 It is for the most part a declining trek on a trail nearby the Dudh Koshi River.
 We cross a few suspension spans, go by a few religious communities and towns before achieving Lukla.
-In the wake of achieving Lukla we spend rest of the day taking rest as today will be our last day on the mountains.
+In the wake of achieving Lukla, we spend rest of the day taking rest as today will be our last day on the mountains.
 Overnight in Lukla.

 - DAY - 13

 We get an early morning flight to Kathmandu after our long mountain travel.
 Subsequent to achieving Kathmandu, we can take a rest or do some trinket shopping.
 In the event that we need to investigate whatever other zones of Kathmandu, we may do that today.
 Our aides can help you with both keepsake shopping or touring.
 There will be a goodbye supper at night to commend the effective culmination of our excursion.
 Overnight in Kathmandu.